nrepl/nrepl/doc/ops.md

 ###### Optional parameters

 * `:id` An opaque message ID that will be included in responses related to the evaluation, and which may be used to restrict the scope of a later "interrupt" operation.
+* `:eval` A namespace qualified symbol denoting an alternative to the `clojure.core/eval` function.

 ###### Returns